ardisalvo/electricity/README.md

 ### Project information
 Project made with Laravel 9.

 The purpose of this code is that by executing a command, it can parse csv and xml files to extract information and return a table showing the most suspicious electricity readings from customers.
+We will try to identify readings that are either higher or lower than the annual median ± 50%.

 ## User's manual
 Once the project is cloned, we must follow these steps:
 - Copy the .env.example with the name .env
 - Run composer install
+- Install Laravel Sail (if needed `php artisan sail:install`).
+- Start Laravel Sail `./vendor/bin/sail up -d`.
-- Run php artisan migrate
+- Run php artisan migrate `./vendor/bin/sail php artisan migrate` to create tables.

 When all this is done, we simply have to launch the command that analyzes the files.